appsody/appsody-operator/deploy/releases/daily/readme.md

     2.1.
 Set operator namespace and the namespace to watch:

     - To watch all namespaces in the cluster, set `WATCH_NAMESPACE='""'`
+    - To watch multiple namespaces in the cluster, set `WATCH_NAMESPACE` to a comma-separated list of namespaces e.g. `WATCH_NAMESPACE=my-appsody-ns-1,my-appsody-ns-2,my-appsody-ns-3`

     ```console
     OPERATOR_NAMESPACE=<SPECIFY_OPERATOR_NAMESPACE_HERE>